 May Day Musings

-In 1969, when I was very little (about a year after my dad died), my mom saved up enough money from her job as a computer programmer at West Coast Drug to buy a home in Rainier Beach--4910 S. Rose Street.
+In 1971, when I was very little (about a little more than a year after my dad died), my mom saved up enough money from her job as a computer programmer at West Coast Drug to buy a home in Rainier Beach--4910 S. Rose Street.
 It was a lovely home, with a very large cherry tree, an ill-placed grape arbor (always in the shade), a separate garage, 4 bedrooms a breakfast nook, and more.
 It did albeit, have a bit of a carpenter ant problem, but it will always be a repository of happy memories.
 For reasons I cannot explain, there was a large black and white television on wooden legs IN MY ROOM.
 I was certainly an early adopter of that trend.
 Until Jenny died, it's also the last time I had a television in my room.
 I digress.

-Next door to us was a duiplex, where a single mother lived with her young son, next to her a black Metro bus driver, likely one of the first ever-I presume one of the first, who kept an very unfriendly Afghan dog chained in the yard A house stood next to us to the left, abutting Rose Street, the duplex behind it.
+Next door to us was a duplex, where a single mother lived with her young son, next to her a black Metro bus driver, likely one of the first ever-I presume one of the first, who kept an very unfriendly Afghan dog chained in the yard A house stood next to us to the left, abutting Rose Street, the duplex behind it.
 A little old lady lived alone in the home.

 May 1 in 1971 was a gorgeous spring day.
 I was finishing my kindergarten year--I remember being one of two students--the other a white girl--who were already reading.
 We would regularly meet with the kindergarten teacher, the two of us, to read with her.
 I ramble.
 Anyway, my sister Catherine and I had been talking with our mom about May Day that day.
 Mom told us that when she was a child, on May Day they would get a bouquet of flowers and give them to neighbors--ringing the doorbell and running away.
 The recipient would leave candy out in exchange.

 Catherine and I were onboard.
 Even then my mother was an avid gardener.
-Flowers, from azalea and rhodedendron, roses and other flowers were tended with loving care.
+Flowers, from azalea and rhododendron, roses and other flowers were tended with loving care.
 My mom spent hours in the yard every weekend.
 My sister likely had my mom cut flowers for her--she would have been 7, me 4.
 She decided leaving flowers at the little old lady's house was the right plan.
-I glued myself to her, and we took flowers over , climbed the 6 or 7 stairs to her porch, places the flowers on the porch, knocked on the door and ran.
+I glued myself to her, and we took flowers over, climbed the 6 or 7 stairs to her porch, places the flowers on the porch, knocked on the door and ran.
 Operation May Day flowers was half complete.
 Now, it was a waiting game.

 ![]() |